Osborne House: Royal retreat

 Queen Victoria and Prince Albert bought Osborne House on the Isle of Wight from Lady Isabella Blachford in October 1845.
 They wanted a home removed from the stresses of court life.
-Victoria had spent two holidays on the Isle of Wight as a young girl, when her mother, the Duchess of Kent, rented Norris Castle, the estate next door to Osborne.
-The setting of the three-storey Georgian house appealed to Victoria and Albert; in particular, the views of the Solent reminded Albert of the Bay of Naples in Italy.
-They soon realised that the house was too small for their needs and decided, with advisors, to replace the house with a new, larger residence.
+Victoria had spent two holidays on the Isle of Wight as a young girl, when her mother, the Duchess of Kent, rented Norris Castle, the estate adjacent to Osborne.
+The setting of the three-storey Georgian house appealed to Victoria and Albert, in particular, the views of the Solent reminding Albert of the Bay of Naples in Italy.
+They soon realised that the house was too small for their needs and decided to replace the house with a new, larger residence.

-The new Osborne House was built between 1845 and 1851 in the style of the Italian Renaissance, complete with two belvedere towers.
-Prince Albert designed the house himself in conjunction with Thomas Cubitt, the London architect and builder whose company also built the main facade of Buckingham Palace.
-The couple paid for much of the new house's furnishings by the sale of the Royal Pavilion at Brighton.
-The Prince Consort participated directly in the laying out of the estate, gardens and woodlands, to prove his knowledge of forestry and landscaping.
+The new Osborne House was built between 1845 and 1851, while the Great Famine was occurring in Ireland, in the Italian Renaissance style, complete with two belvedere towers.
+Prince Albert designed the house himself in conjunction with Thomas Cubitt, the London architect and builder, whose company also built the pre-1913 main façade of Buckingham Palace.
+The couple paid for much of the furnishing of the new house from the sale of the Royal Pavilion at Brighton.
+The Prince Consort participated directly in laying out the estate, gardens and woodlands, to prove his knowledge of forestry and landscaping.
 At the more official royal residences, he had been overruled by the Commissioners of Woods and Forests, who had official responsibilities for the grounds.
 Below the gardens on Osborne Bay was a private beach, where the Queen kept her own private bathing machine.
-According to a news report, "The queen's bathing machine was unusually ornate, with a front veranda and curtains which would conceal her until she had entered the water.
-The interior had a changing room and a plumbed-in WC."
+According to a news report:

-The house's original square wing was known as 'The Pavilion', containing the principal and royal apartments on the ground and first floors, respectively.
+The original square wing of the house was known as "The Pavilion", containing the principal and royal apartments on the ground and first floors, respectively.
 The principal apartments, particularly, hold reminders of Victoria's dynastic links with the other European royal families.
-The Billiard Room holds a massive porcelain vase that was a gift of the Russian Tsar.
-The Billiard Room, Queen's Dining Room, and the Drawing Room on the ground floor all express grandeur.
+The Billiard Room has held a massive porcelain vase (RCIN 41230) as well as mosaic table (RCIN 1450), that were the diplomatic gift of the Russian Tsar Nicholas I, after his visit to Britain in June 1844 to the Queen and Prince Albert.
+The porcelain vase was originally placed in the window bay of the Green Drawing Room at Windsor Castle, where it stood until soon after Queen Victoria's death.
+Then it was removed to Osborne, where it was displayed in the billiard room of Osborne House.